| Copyright | (c) Justin Le 2015 |

-This module provides utilities for "running" and "unrolling" Auto
+This module provides utilities for "running" and "unrolling" Autos.

 runs intself), and finally, ways of "unrolling" the underlying Monad